ni/systemlink-enterprise-examples/Dynamic Form Fields Configuration Example/README.md

 Before using this example file, you should check and update his content:

   - update all workspace IDs to the correct one
-  - check and update the resource Type to define the resource in which the dynamic Form Fields COnfiguration will appear
+  - check and update the resource type to define the resource in which the dynamic Form Fields COnfiguration will appear